Installing WS.WebTV Free / WS.WebTV Professional

 The default ZIP utility included in Mac OS X does not support password protected files; therefore, you will need a third party utility to unzip the supplied file.
 Try one of the following freewares:

 • Unarchiver (Freeware)

 2. Copy files...

-Use a FTP program (like FileZilla ) to copy all the files and folders located inside "www", into your Web server's destination folder (do not copy the "www" folder!).
+Use a FTP program (like FileZilla ) to copy all the files and folders located inside "webtv-files/www", into your Web server's destination folder (do not copy the "www" folder!).